plutoniumcat/DailyExercise/README.md

 ## Implementation plan
 To create this app, I used Trello as a project management tracker.
 I created cards with user stories for each feature I wanted to include and moved them from "To Do" to "Doing" and "Done" as I made progress on them.
 Here is the approximate order in which I implemented each feature.

 1. Main menu and the ability to choose options with numeric input.
+(Deadline: Dec 8)
 2. Close program when the user types 'q' for quit.
+(Deadline: Dec 8)
 ### Add workouts
 3. Get workout information from user input.
+(Deadline: Dec 10)
 4. Save workout information to .csv file.
+(Deadline: Dec 10)
 5. Ask the user to confirm the workout before saving.
+(Deadline: Dec 11)
 6. View and edit workout before saving.
+(Deadline: Dec 11)
 7. Check for date of most recent workout (to prevent the user from logging two workouts with the same date).
+(Deadline: Dec 11)
 ### Add exercise type
 8. Get new exercise name from user input.
+(Deadline: Dec 12)
 9. Classify exercises by measurement type (reps or duration).
+(Deadline: Dec 12)
 10. Confirm that exercise name and measurement are correct.
+(Deadline: Dec 12)
 11. Save exercises to exercise list.
+(Deadline: Dec 12)
 12. Update log to contain a column for the new exercise, and fill it with 0 for all previous dates.
+(Deadline: Dec 14)
 13. Update longest streak file to set the longest streak for the new exercise to 0.
+(Deadline: Dec 14)
 ### Streaks
 14. Get user-defined streak conditions.
+(Deadline: Dec 12)
 15. Determine current streaks.
+(Deadline: Dec 13)
 16. Return all current streaks to user.
+(Deadline: Dec 13)
 17. Notify user of current streaks when they log a workout.
+(Deadline: Dec 13)
 18. Allow user to search their current streaks by exercise name.
+(Deadline: Dec 13)
 ### History
 19. Retrieve log history for a specific exercise.
+(Deadline: Dec 14)
 20. Calculate total days on which the exercise was performed.
+(Deadline: Dec 14)
 21. Calculate the total number of reps, or the total number of hours and minutes for an exercise.
+(Deadline: Dec 14)
 22. Find the increase in reps or time between when the user first did the exercise, and their best workout.
+(Deadline: Dec 14)
 23. Retrieve longest streak information.
+(Deadline: Dec 14)
 24. Generate report displaying all of the above in a user-friendly manner.
+(Deadline: Dec 14)

 ## Help Documentation
+### Setup
+DailyExercise requires Python 3 to run.

+To run DailyExercise, first clone the repository with ```git clone https://github.com/radiantbutterfly/DailyExercise```.

+Then navigate into the folder containing DailyExercise and run setup.sh.
+This will create a virtual environment to run the program in and install the required packages.
+### Running DailyExercise
+Once setup has been completed, you will be able to run DailyExercise by running dailyexercise.sh

+## Testing
+Testing can be done with pytest, which will find and execute run_test.py.
+This file contains a function to automatically generate a current test log with predetermined histories for various exercises, as well as test versions of the currentstreaks and longeststreaks files.
+It also contains a function to temporarily overwrite the variables containing the paths to these files with the paths to the test files.
+(If the tests are run with an empty test log, or with the user's actual data, they will fail.)

+The tests test the following things:
+TEST 1- A test of the "Streaks" feature, which tests that the find_current_streak_length function returns the correct number of days in the following scenarios:
+1. A 12 week streak with the "every day" condition (84 days).
+2. A 10 week streak with the "six times a week" condition (70 days).
+3. An 8 week streak with the "five times a week" condition (56 days).
+4. A 6 week streak with the "four times a week" condition (42 days).
+5. A 5 week streak with the "three times a week" condition (35 days).
+6. A 4 week streak with the "two times a week" condition (28 days).
+7. A 3 week streak with the "once a week" condition (21 days).
+8. A 50 day streak with the "every second day" condition (50 days).
+9. An exercise for which there are no recorded workouts (0 days).

+TEST 2- A test of the "History" feature, which tests that the find_total_reps function returns the correct number of reps or minutes in the following scenarios:
+1. 12 weeks of every day exercise starting at 10 mins a day and increasing the workout time by 5 mins each week (total 3640 mins)
+2. 8 weeks of exercise five times a week, starting at 10 mins a day and increasing the workout time by 5 mins each week (total 1100 mins).
+3. An exercise for which there are no recorded workouts (total 0 mins).